 However, first responders still report using record amounts of the opioid overdose reversal drug, naloxone.
 Naloxone is only a quick fix to the overall problem, which allows individuals to survive at least one more day.
 Formal addiction treatment is the only proven method to address opioid addiction comprehensively and influence lasting recovery.

 Finding Heroin And Opioid Addiction Treatment In Ohio

 Heroin and opioid abuse and addiction have reached epidemic heights in Ohio.
 There are reputable treatment programs available throughout the state.
 Individuals who struggle with addiction to opioids (including heroin) will need to first participate in a detoxification program, as opioid withdrawal can produce uncomfortable and potentially fatal symptoms.
 Most individuals will choose to continue abusing the drugs to avoid these withdrawal symptoms.

 Formal detox programs have the tools and medical supervision to make individuals more comfortable during this process.
-Detox, however, is not a cure for opioid addiction, but merely the process of getting the drugs out of someone’s body.
+Detox is not a cure for opioid addiction, but merely the process of getting the drugs out of someone’s body.

 Depending on the severity of the addiction, an inpatient or outpatient program may be recommended to continue the healing process.
-Some people may find that the structure an inpatient treatment program provides is just what they needed to say goodbye to their addictive behaviors and begin living an opioid-free lifestyle.
+Some people may find that the structure of inpatient treatment programs is just what they needed to say goodbye to their addiction, and begin living an opioid-free lifestyle.